-The Applied Behavior Analysis (ABA) On Campus Program in the University of Washington College of Education provides students with the skills and knowledge necessary to become Board Certified Behavior Analysts (BCBAs).
-At the end of this one-year, full-time program, students will have met all the coursework and practicum requirements to apply to sit for the BCBA Certification Exam* and will have earned a Master’s Degree in Special Education.
+The Applied Behavior Analysis (ABA) On-Campus Program at the University of Washington College of Education provides students with the skills and knowledge necessary to become Board Certified Behavior Analysts (BCBAs).
+At the end of this two-year, full-time program, students will have met all of the coursework requirements to apply to sit for the BCBA certification exam* and will have earned a master’s degree in special education

-Students accepted into the ABA On Campus Program will complete a BACB Verified Course Sequence (VCS) on the University of Washington Campus, instructed by leaders in the field of Special Education and Applied Behavior Analysis.
+Students accepted into the ABA On-Campus Program will complete coursework on the University of Washington campus, instructed by leaders in the field of special education and applied behavior analysis.
 All classes are offered in the late afternoon and are designed to promote both an understanding of behavioral principles and foster an applied and collaborative approach to ABA.

-If you have questions about the ABA On Campus Program, you can email email@example.com or call Ilene Schwartz at 206-616-3450.
+If you have questions about the ABA On-Campus Program, you can email Adriana, the UW ABA Program Assistant at email@example.com or call Elizabeth Kelly at 206-685-4547.

 Details about the program and answers to frequently asked questions can be found on our Program Details page.